jmeissen/openai-sdk/README.md

 3. Having `error` in an `initform` is not supported at the moment: the classes are instantiated before `slot-values` are assigned.

-I'll extend the parser later to support a `:initarg` flag, so that `:initform (error "something")` is supported for the classes to parse objects by class symbol.
+One solution is to extend the parser to support a `:initarg` flag, so that `:initform (error "something")` is supported for the classes to parse objects by class symbol, but I have had no reason yet to prioritize this.
 Anyway, the following is the least bad implementation I could think of at the time of writing.
-If you have ideas on how to make the internals require less of the user, I'm all ears.
+If you have ideas on how to make the internals require less of the user, please open an issue.

 ### CLOS Structured Output schema creation/parsing example